 • headache.

-1. A mild form of chickenpox develops without an increase in temperature or when a subfebrile temperature appears.
+1. A mild form of chickenpox develops without fever or with the appearance of low-grade fever.

-2. The average form of the disease causes an increase in temperature to 37.8-38.6 ° C with the manifestation of characteristic symptoms.
+2. The average form of the disease causes an increase in temperature to 37.8-38.6˚C with the manifestation of characteristic symptoms.

-• varicellosis croup;
+• varicella croup;

 • bronchopneumonia;

-• purulent type inflammation of the middle ear;
+• purulent inflammation of the middle ear;

 • stomatitis;